Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-identity.rst

 #.
 Enter a name for your initial account.
 This name is only stored locally in the app and is only known by you.
 Tap **Continue**.

 #.
 Enter a name for your identity.
-Again, this name is only stored locally in the app, and you don’t have to choose your actual name, it can be whatever you like.
-Press **Continue to identity providers**.
+Again, this name is only stored locally in the app and only known by you.
+Tap **Continue to identity providers**.

 #.
 Select a third party identity provider from the list.
 This will open an external web flow within the app.